 Knowing how to freeze spinach for smoothies can save you time and money.
-Adding leafy greens to a smoothie is a quick and easy way to super-charge its nutrition.
-But they don’t tend to stay fresh for too long and can soon go bad and lead to wastage.
+Adding leafy greens to smoothies is a quick and easy way to super-charge their nutrition.
+Unfortunately, they don’t tend to stay fresh for too long and can soon go bad and lead to wastage.

 Both spinach and kale can begin to wilt after just a few days.
 As the leaves lose their freshness, their nutrient content can decrease too.
 The older the produce becomes, the fewer vitamins and minerals it contains.

-So here are our tried and tested tips on freezing spinach for smoothies (which you can totally use for kale or any other leafy greens), and keep them fresh for as long as possible so that you maximise nutrient content and don’t have to throw any away.
+So, here are our tried and tested tips on freezing spinach for smoothies (which you can totally use for kale or any other leafy greens).
+They’ll help you keep them fresh for as long as possible so that you maximise nutrient content and don’t have to throw any away.

 #1.
 Remove any bad leaves

-As leaves wilt, they release a gas that triggers other leaves to do the same.
-Just one squishy leaf can speed up the wilting of an entire kale or spinach bunch.
-So removing any offending leaves at the start, will extend the overall freshness by a few days.
+As the leaves wilt, they release a gas that triggers other leaves to do the same.
+Just one squishy leaf can speed up the wilting process of an entire packet.
+Removing any offending leaves at the start will extend the overall freshness by a few days.

 Spinach and kale freeze well, so it’s a great way to extend their life beyond the refrigerator.
 Just make sure there is plenty of air circulation around the outside of the containers, to ensure the leaves freeze as quickly as possible.

-Does freezing spinach reduce its nutritional value?
-Study after study show that frozen produce and fresh produce have similar nutritional values.
-When spinach isn’t in season, it’s typically better to buy frozen.
-When it is, go for the fresh stuff for the maximum nutrients.
+- Does freezing spinach reduce its nutritional value?
+Study after study shows that both frozen and fresh produce have similar nutritional values.
+In fact, when spinach isn’t in season, it’s typically better to buy frozen to minimize carbon emissions caused by transport.

-Can I buy ready-frozen spinach instead?
-Yes.
-Anything that saves time and hassle without affecting the nutrient content.
+- Can you use frozen spinach in smoothies?
+Absolutely!
+Ready-frozen spinach saves time and hassle without affecting the nutrient content.
 This makes it easier to stick to a healthy smoothie habit.

-So there’s the short run down on how to freeze spinach and kale for smoothies.
+So there’s the short rundown on how to freeze spinach and kale for smoothies.
 We’d love to hear what you think of these quick tips, and your suggestions for future hacks too.
-Get in touch using the tab on the right or via Facebook.
+Get in touch with us via Facebook to let us know your thoughts…